Mejituu/spotmicroai-raspberrypi/1. Prepare your RaspberryPi for SpotMicro/Prepare your RaspberryPi for SpotMicro.md

 Raspbian is the official operating system for RaspberryPi.
 To simplify its installation and provide the user more options RaspberryPi fundation created NOOBS, which let you install other operating systems in the platform.

+NOOBS is a small operating system that runs before your operating system (In this case before Raspbian) to let you install it in a very simple and convinient maner.
+But NOOBS has a problem, when you enable VNC for it, disables the external monitor.

-We are going to use PINN, the reason is that brings more options to the table if needed.
+We are going to use PINN, the reason is that brings more options to the table, like a convinient VNC implementation and advanced options if needed.
 PINN is a version of the NOOBS Operating System Installer for Raspberry Pi.

+To summarize, we are going to use PINN to install RaspbianLite in our SD card without keyboard/mouse/screen attached to it.

 You can read all about it here: https://github.com/procount/pinn